awooo-ph/EmojiBox/README.md

 5. Why is the DLL so big?

-  * The compiled DLL includes the entire Emoji One image library within it as resource files (excepting the 512 by 512 images, because those are massive).
-Would you prefer a single kind-of-large DLL, or a small DLL with a bunch of subdirectories needed with it?
+  * The compiled DLL includes the entire Emoji One image library within it as resource data (excepting the 512 by 512 images, because those are massive).
+I know the resulting DLL is a bit big, but honestly, you can't really have an emoji picker if you don't have emoji...

+6. Why is the Json.NET DLL needed?
+Can you remove the library from your code?

+  * To perform a lot of its functions, EmojiBox relies upon a JSON file that is included with the Emoji One library.
+I decided to use the Json.NET library to make working with the JSON data easy; I know the library is probably a bit overkill for what I need it for, and in the future, I'll probably look into other ways to read the data instead.
+Having another DLL in your program's folder won't kill you though.
+Honestly, chances are you're using that library for something else already anyway!

-6. Where can I documentation or samples?
+7. Where can I documentation or samples?

   * The code includes a Sample library that you can get insipiration from (or just simply copy over a bunch of code from).
 That should be enough to provide a bit of a jump-start, but if people have more ideas of other samples to make, let me know!
   * I will also get the documentation up some point soon!

-6. I have a licensing question.
+8. I have a licensing question.

   * Check the [Licensing FAQs](licensing-faqs.md), or contact me!